Retirement Planning7 min read

 If you withdraw $20,000 in March and try to re-contribute it in June, you need room for both the original contribution and the re-contribution.
 The $20,000 of room only restores on January 1 of the following year.

-For couples, naming your spouse as successor holder (not just beneficiary) ensures the TFSA transfers seamlessly with no tax consequences.
+For couples, naming your spouse as successor holder (not just beneficiary) lets the TFSA transfer seamlessly, keeping its tax-free status intact.
 A "beneficiary" designation may trigger a taxable event on growth after death.

 SituationUse TFSAUse RRIF